-In fulfilling these responsibilities, aware that the strategic goals of the Group could not be achieved without the support of a well-qualified, diversified and motivated workforce, and in compliance with the provisions of the Purpose and Values of the Iberdrola Group, the Board of Directors hereby approves this Selection and Hiring Policy (the "Policy"), the text of which shall be interpreted in accordance with the Equality, Diversity and Inclusion Policy and is consistent therewith.
+In fulfilling these responsibilities, aware that the strategic goals at the Group level could not be achieved without the support of a well-qualified, diversified and motivated workforce, and in compliance with the provisions of the Purpose and Values of the Iberdrola Group, the Board of Directors hereby approves this Selection and Hiring Policy (the "Policy"), the text of which shall be interpreted in accordance with the Equality, Diversity and Inclusion Policy and is consistent therewith.

-The purpose of this Policy is to further the contribution to Sustainable Development Goals (SDGs) five and eight approved by the United Nations (UN), promoting economic and sustainable growth, as well as equality of opportunity in all of the Group's selection and hiring processes.
+The purpose of this Policy is to further the contribution to Sustainable Development Goals (SDGs) five and eight approved by the United Nations (UN), promoting economic and sustainable growth, as well as equality of opportunity in all of the selection and hiring processes of the Group's companies.

-The success of the Group's business enterprise is critically dependent upon attracting, selecting and retaining the best talent in order to engage professionals with the skills, knowledge, abilities and behaviour reflected in the Purpose and Values of the Iberdrola Group and in the Code of Ethics, thus attending to the current and future needs of the Group, all in accordance with applicable law and the best professional practices.
+The success of the business enterprise is critically dependent upon attracting, selecting and retaining the best talent in order to engage professionals with the skills, knowledge, abilities and behaviour reflected in the Purpose and Values of the Iberdrola Group and in the Code of Ethics, thus attending to current and future needs of the Group's companies, all in accordance with applicable law and the best professional practices.